 BIA provides a broad range of programs and services that fulfill its mission of promoting and safeguarding the clay brick industry.
-BIA promotes the industry through education programs like online training classes; market research including production, shipment and other data; publications such as Technical Notes on Brick Construction; Brick in Architecture and Builder Notes; and promotional programs such as public relations, advertising and a national architectural awards competition.
-BIA safeguards the industry through comprehensive advocacy and compliance efforts at the federal and state levels, representation in all model building code forums and national standards committees; and local advocacy programs that educate local planning and elected officials about clay brick.
+BIA promotes the industry through education programs like online training classes; market research including production, shipment and other data; publications such as Technical Notes on Brick Construction, Brick in Architecture and Builder Notes; and promotional programs such as public relations, advertising and a national architectural awards competition.
+BIA safeguards the industry through comprehensive advocacy and compliance efforts at the federal and state levels; representation in all model building code forums and national standards committees; and local advocacy programs that educate local planning and elected officials about clay brick.
 Learn more about BIA Membership.

 BIA National is comprised of select geographic regions and several local councils.
 Learn more about BIA Regions and Councils.

 BIA is the source for everything related to the clay brick industry.

 Find Your Brick

 BIA actively promotes the use of genuine clay brick pavers, with marketing in professional journals such as the Journal of Landscape Architecture and in trade publications such as Custom Home magazine.
 Click Here for more information.

 Ray Leonhard is a CPA with more than 30 years of professional experience.
 In January 2014, he was appointed to serve as BIA’s President & CEO, in addition to maintaining his previous role as CFO, which he began in 2007.
 In these roles he works with the staff and the Board of Directors to oversee the strategic vision of the association as a whole.
 Ray began his career as a senior auditor with Deloitte and later worked as a senior bank examiner.
 He has more than 25 years of not-for-profit and association experience.

 Sr. VP Government & regulatory Affairs